GiuB/WP-Remove-Css-Js/readme.txt

 == Description ==

-Often in Wordpress sites are installed many plugins and modern templates with too many styles and scripts that slow down the loading time of your site.
+In Wordpress sites there are often installed many plugins and modern templates with too many styles and scripts that slow down the loading time of your site.

-Remove with WP CSS - Js you can simply exclude .css and .js resources from a few conditional pages and from all template files of your Wordpress theme (follow Warning instructions).
+With Remove WP CSS - Js you can simply exclude .css and .js resources from a few conditional pages and from all template files of your Wordpress theme (follow Warning instructions).

-**WARNING:** This plugin detect styles and scripts only if they use the right functions: wp_register_style, wp_enqueue_style, wp_register_script, wp_enqueue_script.
+**WARNING:** This plugin detect styles and scripts only if they use the right functions: wp_register_style(), wp_enqueue_style(), wp_register_script(), wp_enqueue_script().

 Want to contribute?